slivingston/rrgstar/README.md

 Visualizations, interfaces
 --------------------------

-Note that visualization is not intended to be the focus of this repository, so Mayavi, Matplotlib, etc. as used in tools/rrgplot.py are regarded as optional dependencies.
+Note that visualization is not intended to be the main purpose of this repository, so Mayavi, Matplotlib, etc. as used in tools/rrgplot.py are regarded as optional dependencies.
 Similarly, building the various interfaces may require external resources to be available, like ROS.
 However, those dependencies are only